Medical School Life

 5 tips for medical students looking to get an op-ed published

 Armed with passion to reshape medicine’s future and a growing medical knowledge base, medical students have a unique vantage point in health care.
-Articulating that vantage point through advocacy can be an important part of evolving into a physician.
+Articulating that vantage point through advocacy can be an important part of developing as a physician.

-A presentation at the AMA ChangeMedEd® 2023 conference in Chicago detailed a op-ed writing curriculum— driven by faculty members and supported by medical students—at the University of Chicago Pritzker School of Medicine.
-Presenters Alexandra Beem and Lahari Vuppaladhadiam, both second-year medical students there, posited that the op-ed medium is one that can be accessible to students.
+A presentation at the most recent AMA ChangeMedEd® conference detailed an op-ed writing curriculum—driven by faculty members and supported by medical students—at the University of Chicago Pritzker School of Medicine.
+Presenters Alexandra Beem and Lahari Vuppaladhadiam, now third-year medical students there, posited that the op-ed medium is one that can be accessible to students.

 In drawing from their presentation and a follow-up interview, Beem and Vuppaladhadiam offered these five tips for medical students who are interested in expressing their views through opinion writing and potentially getting that viewpoint published.